Farrer Hall (Monash University): History

-Adjacent to Farrer is Deakin Hall whose original wing, 'Old Deakin' opened in 1962.
-Deakin is the oldest of Monash's halls of residence and was the first Australian hall of residence to have men and women students living together in the same building with "the first floor housing women and the two upper floors men, with all other areas being common".
-This arrangement was also intended for Farrer Hall's first intake of students.
-Both Deakin Hall and Farrer were designed with a "faintly Wrightian theme" by Chancellor and Patrick.
-Adjoining the two separate three-storey buildings, 'Commons' and 'Lords', was Farrer's own dining hall.
+Farrer Hall’s separate men's and women's wings were similar to the original accommodation arrangements at neighbouring Deakin Hall, the oldest of Monash's halls of residence.
+Although Deakin Hall was the first Australian hall of residence to have men and women students living together in the same building, some segregation was evident in Deakin's early years with "the first floor housing women and the two upper floors men, with all other areas being common".
+Both Deakin and Farrer Hall were designed with a "faintly Wrightian theme" by Chancellor and Patrick.
+Deakin Hall's original wing, 'Old Deakin', was officially opened in 1962 by Mrs Herbert Brookes accompanied by her sisters, Lady White and Lady Rivett.
+The three sisters were daughters of former Prime Minister of Australia Alfred Deakin.

+Adjoining the two separate three-storey buildings, soon known as 'Commons' and 'Lords', was Farrer's own dining hall.
 Deakin Hall, Howitt Hall, Roberts Hall and Richardson Hall also had their own dining halls and the accompanying High Table culture for many years.

+In 1966, Farrer Hall had a Matron and Deakin Hall had a Steward who were responsible for the domestic arrangements within their respective Halls.

 The planned celebrations for Farrer Hall's 50th anniversary included an afternoon tea event for Farrer alumni and the recreation of one of the iconic images of Farrer Hall: the 1965 photograph which included the Hall's first warden Murray Wilson mounted on his horse.
 This homage included the 2015 College Head (Steve Mitchell) sitting atop his ‘horse’, while other members of the community attempted to recreate the look of others in the 1965 photo.
 After a little manipulation of the background (removing 50 years of development), the outcome was "both humorous and a fitting tribute to the pioneers of Farrer Hall".